Snowflake-Labs/orchestration-framework/README.md

 - **Python Tool**: For supporting custom user operations (i.e. sending API requests to third party services), which requires calling arbitrary python.

-Users have the flexibility to create multiple Cortex Search and Cortex Analyst tools for use with Cortex Cube.
-For a walkthrough of how to configure and run a system with all 3 types of tools, see the [CubeQuickstart](CubeQuickstart.ipynb) notebook.
+The Agent Gateway supports multi-step and multi-tool workflows.
+Users have the flexibility to create multiple Cortex Search and Cortex Analyst tools for use with the Agent Gateway.
+For a walkthrough of how to configure and run a system with all 3 types of tools, see the [Quickstart](Quickstart.ipynb) notebook.

 # Getting Started

 ## Installation

-In a new virtual environment with Python 3.10 or 3.11, install the latest version of Cortex Cube.
+In a new virtual environment with Python 3.10 or 3.11, install the latest version of this framework.
 ```sh
 pip install orchestration-framework@git+https://github.com/Snowflake-Labs/orchestration-framework.git
 ```